Megaproject: Economics

 Proponents of infrastructure-based development advocate for funding large-scale projects to create long-term economic benefits.
 Investing in megaprojects in order to stimulate the general economy has been a popular policy measure since the economic crisis of the 1930s.

-Recent examples are the 2008–2009 Chinese economic stimulus program, the 2008 European Union stimulus plan, and the American Recovery and Reinvestment Act of 2009.
+Recent examples are the 2008–2009 Chinese economic stimulus program, the 2008 European Union stimulus plan, the American Recovery and Reinvestment Act of 2009.

-Megaprojects often raise capital based on expected returns—though projects often go overbudget and over time, and market conditions like commodity prices can change.
+Megaprojects often raise capital based on expected returns, though projects often go over budget and over time, and market conditions like commodity prices can change.
 Concern at cost overruns is often expressed by critics of megaprojects during the planning phase.
-Bent Flyvbjerg has noted the existence of incentives to overstate income, underestimate costs, and exaggerate future social and economic benefits due to lack of accountability and risk-sharing mechanisms.
 If the megaproject is delivered in a country with relevant corruption the likelihood and magnitude of having overbudgets increases.

 One of the most challenging aspects of megaprojects is obtaining sufficient funding.
-Alan Altshuler and David Luberoff have found that creative and politically adept political leadership is required to secure resources as well as generate public support, mollify critics, and manage conflict through many years of planning, authorization and implementation.
+Creative and politically adept political leadership is required to secure resources as well as generate public support, mollify critics, and manage conflict through many years of planning, authorization and implementation.
 Other challenges faced by those planning megaprojects include laws and regulations that empower community groups, contested information and methodologies, high levels of uncertainty, avoiding impacts on neighborhoods and the environment, and attempting to solve a wicked problem.